bitblik/client/assets/faq/faq_en.md

 **What are the risks of using this service?**

-*   **Counterparty Risk:** The primary risk is the other party not acting honestly (e.g., Taker not paying after Maker locks BTC, or Maker not confirming payment after Taker pays).
+- **Counterparty Risk:** The primary risk is the other party not acting honestly (e.g., Taker not paying after Maker locks BTC, or Maker not confirming payment after Taker pays).
 The hold invoice mechanism mitigates this but doesn't eliminate it, especially around the fiat payment leg.
-    *   **Coordinator Trust:** You are trusting the BitBlik coordinator software and its operators to:
+- **Coordinator Trust:** You are trusting the BitBlik coordinator software and its operators to:
-        *   Securely manage hold invoice preimages.
+  -   Securely manage hold invoice preimages.
-        *   Correctly trigger settlements or cancellations based on the process flow.
+  -   Correctly trigger settlements or cancellations based on the process flow.
-        *   Operate the service reliably.
+  -   Operate the service reliably.
-    *   **LND Node Issues:** Both the coordinator's LND node and potentially users' LND nodes (if self-hosted and interacting directly) need to be online and operational.
-Issues with LND nodes can delay or complicate transactions.
+- **LN Node Issues:** Both the coordinator's LN node and potentially users' LN nodes (if self-hosted and interacting directly) need to be online and operational.
+Issues with LN nodes can delay or complicate transactions.
-    *   **BLIK System Issues:** Problems with the BLIK payment system itself are outside BitBlik's control.
+- **BLIK System Issues:** Problems with the BLIK payment system itself are outside BitBlik's control.
+Resolution of such issues must be handled through the Taker's bank or BLIK provider.
-    *   **Software Bugs:** As with any software, there's a risk of bugs in the BitBlik client or coordinator that could lead to errors or loss of funds.
+- **Software Bugs:** As with any software, there's a risk of bugs in the BitBlik client or coordinator that could lead to errors or loss of funds.
+The software is open-source, so users can audit it, but this requires technical expertise.
-    *   **Privacy:** Your public keys (Lightning node pubkeys) are stored by the coordinator.
+- **Privacy:** Your public keys are stored by the coordinator.
 Transaction details are also stored in the database.
+For better privacy you should generate a new key pair for each transaction.

 **Is the coordinator custodial?**

 The coordinator is non-custodial in the traditional sense for the *final* Bitcoin settlement for the Taker, as it pays out to the Taker's invoice.
 However, during the escrow period, the Maker's funds are locked in a hold invoice that the coordinator has the power to settle (using the preimage) or instruct to be cancelled.
 So, there's a temporary control element by the coordinator over the locked funds.
-The Maker trusts the coordinator to release these funds according to the protocol.
+Both Maker and Taker trust the coordinator to release these funds according to the protocol.

-**What information about me is stored?**

-The coordinator's database stores:
-    *   Offer details (amount, fees, status, timestamps).
-    *   Maker and Taker Lightning public keys.
-    *   The Taker's Lightning address or invoice for payout.
-    *   The BLIK code (temporarily, during the active transaction).
-    *   Payment hashes and preimages for hold invoices.

 ---